 - All adults and adolescents ages 13 to 64 should get tested for HIV at least once.
 HIV testing should continue to be a part of your regular testing routine if you engage in behaviors that could put you at risk for HIV transmission, such as having unsafe sex or using intravenous drugs with shared needles.

-- If you are pregnant, it’s recommended that you get tested for HIV, syphilis, hepatitis B, chlamydia and gonorrhea early into and throughout your pregnancy.
+- If you are pregnant, it’s recommended that you get tested for HIV, syphilis, hepatitis B, chlamydia and gonorrhea early into and repeat testing throughout your pregnancy to protect yourself and baby.

 Regardless of recommendations based on your age, sexual activity or relationship status, you’re the only one who knows how often you should get tested and how important it is to protect your health and the health of your partners.